NegalurmathPraveen/space_game/README.md

 known bugs:

-1. the sound on dragging player up or down repeats multiple time
+1.the changing of colors of the letters of the word overlaps sometimes
-2. the player currently can move out of the screen (to be updated)
+2. the obstacles are grouped sometimes and may go out of the screen